Making Brand Newsrooms Viewer Friendly

 Is Online News Scaleable?

-The primary goal of an online newsroom is to organize marketing and communications assets in one convenient location, with the contents clearly identified and for best results searchable.
+The primary goal of an online newsroom is to clearly organize marketing and communications assets in one convenient location, with the contents easily identified and, for best results, searchable.
 There is no standard solution in terms of design, but an image driven roadmap is very effective in guiding users to the materials they’re looking for.

 A simple site map solves the problem for a newsroom with little content.
 As the quantity, variety and quality of assets improves, more elaborate solutions are needed.

 I’ve set up a couple of online client newsrooms and really enjoy the process.
 From the purely utilitarian perspective they’re a one-stop shop for editors in a hurry looking for ready to use material and for me that means hotspot targeted visual hints.

 As for structure, URLs range from simple to sophisticated; content quantity could influence your choice and SEO is a major consideration.

 - subdomain – better: newsroom.yourdomain.com/index.html

 Meritus•Media points out that the insatiable demand for online news creates a perfect opportunity for companies to serve both owned (advertising) and earned (public relations) media visually, via a properly constructed web portal.
 Sally Falkow, APR, says that corporate newsrooms should also optimize SEO for rank in Google News, as opposed to the more general Google search.

 So What Fits In A Newsroom?